Are You Struggling to Reconcile Sex-Based Work with Other Aspects of Your Life?

 FROM THE BLOG

 You can live an empowered, whole, and healthy life.
 You do not have to continue to navigate questions, uncertainty, and feelings of unease around sex-based work on your own.
-I provide sex therapy in Denver, Colorado.
-I invite you to email me to discuss how we could best work together and answer any questions you have about my counseling services, or log in to schedule an appointment.
+We provide sex therapy in Broomfield, Colorado.
+We invite you to email us to discuss how we could best work together and answer any questions you have about our counseling services, or log in to schedule an appointment.